 Burgers did very little tried to stop Britain from taking over the Transvaal.
 Shepstone had told Burgers what his intentions were by the end of January 1877 and Burgers tried to convince the Transvaal government to take the situation seriously, but they refused to see the urgency of the matter.

 The British annexation of the Transvaal

-Carnarvon thought that annexing the Transvaal would be the first step to confederation.
+Lord Carnarvon thought that annexing the Transvaal would be the first step to confederation.
 English speaking people in the republic were positive towards the idea and the Boers were disappointed in their own government, which the thought would make it easier to convince them that they could not avoid annexation.
-Shepstone said that he had more than 3 000 signatures from people who wanted to be part of the British Empire.What he did not tell Carnarvon was that these were many more - the Boer population - who were against the idea and wanted to retain their independence.
+Shepstone said that he had more than 3 000 signatures from people who wanted to be part of the British Empire.What he did not tell Carnarvon was that within the Boer population, there were many against the idea and wanted to retain their independence.

 On 12 April 1877 a proclamation of annexation was read out in Church Square in Pretoria, the capital of the Transvaal Republic.
 There was no resistance and the Union Jack replaced the Vierkleur.
 The Transvaal Republic or Zuid-Afrikaansche Republiek (ZAR) did not exist anymore, but was now the British Colony of the Transvaal Colony.

 The Volksraad decided in May 1877 to send a delegation to England to make sure that the British government knew that most of the residents of the Transvaal Republic did not agree with the annexation but this delegation failed..
 They also asked citizens not to resort to violence because this would create a negative impression in Britain.

 The Boer opposition to British rule in the Transvaal